Superrehtard/old_diaspora_wiki/Rpm-installation-on-fedora.md

 ## General

 I have opted for using rpm packages where it's feasible.
-The overall situation is
+The overall situation for Fedora 13 is:

 - Ruby 1.8.7 - As of now, available in rawhide (see below).
 - Rubygems - In repo, but needs to be rebuilt to use ruby-1.8.7.
 - Everything else: available.

+For Fedora 14, everything is available in  standard repositories.

 ## Preparing your system